 Once you are finished with building your keyword list with the help of PPC Keyword Tool, you can move on to creating ads without leaving SEMrush.

-In the ‘Projects’ section, you will find the new Ads Builder Tool.
+In the ‘Projects’ section, you will find the Ad Builder Tool.
 It will automatically import the campaigns and keyword groups you have created earlier and take you to the next step: creating ads for each group.

-In the image above you see that Ads Builder Tool can do the following:
+In the image above you see that Ad Builder Tool can do the following:

-- Make sure you stay within the AdWords character limits (1)
+- Make sure you stay within the Google Ads character limits (1)

 - Add URL paths and a destination URL (2)